Astraeven0502/cse15l-lab-reports/LabReport3/Labreport3.md

 ./911report/preface.txt
 ```

-Find files and directories based on size(`+` sign means find the files or directories that are larger than the argument that provided after, `-` sign maens smaller).
+Find files and directories based on size(`+` sign indicate to find the files or directories that are larger than the argument that provided after, `-` sign indicate smaller).

 Found from: https://tecadmin.net/linux-find-command-with-examples/